lee0798/OssTeamProject/README.md

 <<<<<<< HEAD
 # OssTeamProject by using git,gitbash
-# MAKE  A DISNEY WEB CALENDAR and todo-list
+# MAKE  A DISNEY WEB CALENDAR and TODO-LIST
 # HUFS CSE teamproject 13
 # Using Javascript
 =======